ChrisEssery/group-project/README.md

 ## Aims and Objectives

 The overarching aim of this project is to use an online board game experience to reduce loneliness and social isolation among older people.
-To realise this aim, we create a playful, easy-to-use online multiplayer gaming platform with video chat delivered through a single page app (SPA).
+To realise this aim, we create a playful, easy-to-use online multiplayer gaming platform delivered through a single page app (SPA).

 Given the huge societal impact of the COVID-19 crisis with restrictions on people's lives and enforced "social distancing" measures, there has been a significant rise in levels of loneliness and social isolation in the general population, particularly among older adults [[**1**]](#references).
 NotSoBored games is designed to help combat these public health concerns.
 Our proposed method differs from and contributes to existing methods by combing a simple, visually appealing user interface with video communication functionality.
 This delivers an engaging experience, unlike existing online games which lack video communication functionality and ease of use.